Gender Pay Gap Report

 Median gender bonus gap

-Based on the Median (middle) Bonus Pay for male and female employees in the relevant pay period, our Median Gender Bonus Gap is 0%*.
-This is the same as last year.
+Based on the Median (middle) Bonus Pay for male and female employees in the relevant pay period, our Median Gender Bonus Gap is 28% in favour of Women.
+This was 0% last year.

 *Rounded to one decimal place